w3labz/stage4/README.md

 * After activating the theme, you will see a notice that will prompt you to install the Redux Framework (required for the theme options panel).
 * Click on "Begin Installing plugin" to download and install the plugin from www.wordpress.org.
 * After install the plugin, click on "Return to the Dashboard".
-Now you will see a new panel "STAGE Option" like this [screenshot](https://db.tt/fuAMDrzo).
+Now you will see a new panel "STAGE4 Option" like this [screenshot](https://db.tt/fuAMDrzo).

 You can now start customizing your theme!